Thomas Hoepker

-Thomas Hoepker (German: Thomas Höpker; born 10 June 1936) is a German photographer and member of Magnum Photos.
-He is known for stylish color photo features.
-He also documented the 9/11 World Trade Center destruction.
-Hoepker originally made a name for himself in the 1960s as a photojournalist with a desire to photograph human conditions.
+Thomas Martin Renatus Hoepker (German: Thomas Höpker; 10 June 1936 – 10 July 2024) was a German photographer and member of Magnum Photos.
+He was known for stylish color photo features, working from the 1960s for Stern and Geo on assignments around the globe as a photojournalist with a desire to photograph human conditions.
+He made an iconic pair of images of boxer Muhammad Ali, and a controversial photograph of people with the 9/11 World Trade Center destruction in the background, View from Williamsburg, Brooklyn, on Manhattan, 9/11.

-Life and work
+Life and career

+Hoepker was born in Munich on 10 June 1936, the son of journalist Wolfgang Höpker and Sigrid von Klösterlein.
+The family moved to Albertaich after their apartment in Mandlstraße was bombed during World War Two.

-Hoepker was born in Munich, Germany.
-He first began taking pictures when he was 16 and received an old 9x12 glass plate camera from his grandfather.
+He first began taking pictures when he received an old 9 × 12 glass plate camera from his grandfather for his 14th birthday.
 He developed his prints in his family's kitchen and bathroom, and began to earn a little money by selling pictures to friends and classmates.
-Hoepker studied art history and archaeology from 1956 to 1959 in Göttingen, Germany, where he learned about understanding images and composition.
-While in school he continued to photograph and sell images to help finance his education.
+Hoepker studied art history and archaeology from 1956 to 1959 at LMU München and the University of Göttingen, where he learned about understanding images and composition.
+During his studies, he continued to photograph and sell images to help finance his education.
+He left university without graduating.